 2009 ~ MCC Foundation funds a new building on campus, Cedar Hall, for Adult Basic Education, GED and ESL.
 MCC Nursing Program received national accreditation by NLNAC.
 MCC Jazz Ensemble created.

 2010 ~ 40th Anniversary of MCC.
 New nursing, health science and technology addition and renovation completed.
 MCC ranked one of America’s top 50 community colleges by the Washington Monthly.
+MCC partnered with Morgan County non-profit organizations to create a community garden.

 2011~ Received endowed chair gift from the Williams Family Foundation for Radiologic Technology Coordinator.
 Established the MCC Center for Art and Community Enrichment.
 Received the Morgan County Economic Development Committee (MCEDC) Partnership Award